mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ## Migrate from JSS

 This is the last step in the migration process to remove `@mui/styles` package from your codebase.
-We can use one of these two options, by order of preference:
+You can use one of these two options, by order of preference:

 ### 1. Use `styled` or `sx` API

 #### Codemod

 We provide [a codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#jss-to-styled) to help migrate JSS styles to `styled` API, but this approach **increases the CSS specificity**.

+> Note: Usually, you wouldn't write the styles like this if you were to write them manually, but this was the best trasnformation we could come up with, that can be created via codemod.
+> So, if you want to refine them later, you can refer to the examples shown in the sections below.

 ```sh
 npx @mui/codemod v5.0.0/jss-to-styled <path>